Projects

 Deep Operator Learning of the Stochastic Wave Equation

-In collaboration with Michael Feischl and Ilaria Perugia (3.2025 — in progress).
+In collaboration with Michael Feischl and Ilaria Perugia (3.2025 — 9.2025).

 Sparse grid approximation of stochastic PDEs: Adaptivity and approximation of the stochastic Landau–Lifshitz–Gilbert equation